Find Trade Colleges

 65% Freshmen Loans

-There are 32 students at Hair Academy School of Barbering & Beauty in total, 21 are full-time undergraduates.
+There are 21 full-time undergraduates at Hair Academy School of Barbering & Beauty, and 32 students altogether.
 The school has a student-to-faculty ratio of 8 to 1.

 65% of Hair Academy School of Barbering & Beauty students take out loans to afford college costs.
 The average amount of student loans is $4,620 a year.
 Students should know that the student default rate at this school is 16.2% which is higher than the national average of 10.8%.